chadwhitaker/coinbase-portfolio/README.md

   - `COINBASE_API_SECRET` — This is the API Secret you created in Step 1.
   - `CLIENT_AUTH_KEY` — Create a password to securely access your portfolio from Numbar.
 It's best if this value is a set of [32+ random characters](http://www.sethcardoza.com/tools/random-password-generator/).

-## 4. Insert your Endpoint URL in your Numbar preferences
+### 4. Insert your Endpoint URL in your Numbar preferences

 Your Endpoint URL will be something like `https://<your-app-id>.herokuapp.com/portfolio`.
 Insert this URL as the "Endpoint URL" in your Numbar preferences.

 Numbar will automatically prompt you for your secure password:
   - Username: `portfolio`
   - Password: `<the password your created on Step 3>`

+## Contribution

+Pull requests are welcome!
+If you want to do something big, please open an issue first.

+## License
+MIT